araval/trump-bot/README.md

 # Trump Bot

 This is a bot built on Donald Trump’s vocabulary, i.e. text from his tweets, speeches, essays and debates.
 It utters Trump-like sentences, given a particular word or phrase.
-It enjoys being on  [twitter](https://twitter.com/surrealTrumpBot).
+It enjoys   [tweeting](https://twitter.com/surrealTrumpBot).
+Mention it in your tweet and it will respond.
 It also has a lonely existence [here](http://whatwouldtrumpsay.elasticbeanstalk.com/).

 ## Data Pre-processing